 The goal of Octaved Flow is to have fewer emails sent in general because email is widely used as a communication tool, but it is not really efficient.
 Especially internal emails with long email histories and many CC often paralyze productivity instead of boosting it.

-The key in Octaved Flow to avoid redundant emails is team boards.
-Team boards are a central source of information with a predefined structure and clear organizational concept.
+The key in Octaved Flow to avoid redundant emails is the Wiki.
+Wikis are a central source of information with a predefined structure and clear organizational concept.
 Everything that is discussed and voted on individually is a separate block, called a board post.
 Because the whole board post is always displayed, you don't have to gather the information from different places, everything is always complete and gapless in one place.

-Here is the information structure from the second image from the top when using Octaved Flow's team board:
+Here is the information structure from the second image from the top when using Octaved Flow's Wiki:

 The relevant information is visible at a glance (green, blue, purple).
 To reflect the current state of discussion, the board posts have versions.
 You always see the latest version and only access an older version if needed (as you have seen, this works very poorly with emails).
 The messy, orange arrows are not present.